 Don't Spend Too Much Time in Bed to Improve Sleep Quality

-The bed is supposed to symbolize sleep, but too often, people eat, play, and work in bed, and this prevents their brains from turning off, and can lead to major issues in falling asleep.
+The bed is supposed to symbolize sleep, but too often, people eat, play, and work in bed, and this prevents their brains from turning off and can lead to significant issues in falling asleep.

 Also, staying in bed too much can keep a person's mind racing, and can lead to feelings of worry and frustration.
 If you are having trouble sleeping, the best thing that you can do is get out of bed for a little while and find something to occupy your time.

 Cognitive Therapy to Improve Sleeping Habits

-These therapy sessions have a large body of evidence behind them, and are actually considered the most successful method to alter and improve sleeping habits.
+These therapy sessions have a large body of evidence behind them and are considered the most successful method to alter and improve sleeping habits.

 Meditation for Improved Sleeping Habits

 Engaging in quiet, mindful meditation, that consists of slowing your mind down and recognizing the way that your body and mind interact, can do wonders for your anxiety levels and your ability to relax and wind down for bed.

-Just ten minutes of meditation, combined with deep breathing, has been shown to radically change sleep quality for many patients.
+Just ten minutes of meditation, combined with deep breathing, has been shown to change sleep quality for many patients radically.

 Progressive Muscle Relaxation for Better Sleep

-With this technique, you flex muscle groups throughout the body just before relaxing them, moving from your extremities, inward.
+With this technique, you flex muscle groups throughout the body just before resting them, moving from your extremities, inward.
 This is almost a form of self-massage, where you train your muscles to relax, which improves function, enhances circulation, and promotes better sleep and psychological relief.

 Physical Exercise for Better Sleep

 There are some reasons for this.
 For one, people that are in better shape have a lower resting heart rate, which means that it's easier to slow yourself down.
-They also tend to be more relaxed, because your muscles relax more easily when you engage them more fully.
+They also tend to be more relaxed because your muscles relax more easily when you engage them more thoroughly.
 If you don't work out, you get tight and tense.